s2ukDev/SteamVRController/README.md

 ```

 2. **Build the Windows SteamVR driver**
-   1. Open the solution file in Visual Studio 2022:
+   1. Open the solution in Visual Studio 2022:
      * SteamVRController\SteamVR-Windows-Driver\s2uk_controller\s2uk_controller.sln
-   2. Modify the post-build script if needed:
+   2. Modify the post-build script if necessary:
      * SteamVRController\SteamVR-Windows-Driver\s2uk_controller\postBuildScript.bat
   3. **Build the project in Release mode.**
 3. **Build the Android app**
    1. Open Android Studio.
+   2. Make sure the Android NDK is installed.
+   3. Make sure your phone API version is supported (minSdk = 31 / Android 12).
-   2. Open the project located at: SteamVRController\Android\S2UK_VRController
+   4. Open the project located at: SteamVRController\Android\S2UK_VRController
-   3. Ensure the Android NDK is installed via the SDK Manager.
-   4. Build the APK in Android Studio UI or via terminal:
+   5. Build the APK in Android Studio UI or via terminal:
       ```bat
       gradlew assembleRelease
       ```
-   5. Make sure your phone API version is supported.
-   5. Install the APK on your Android devices.
+   6. Install the APK on your Android devices.

 ## Post-build